 Harvey solicited Wister to retract the statement; Wister refused.
 Harvey decided to negotiate directly with Emery.
 They agreed that Harvey employees would provide accurate information regarding Kolb Studio and the Wister statement would be removed from the next edition.
 The feud between the Kolbs and the Fred Harvey Company momentarily subsided.

-Change came with the creation of the national park in 1919 when the Kolb family signed the first of many ten-year concession agreements.
+Change came with the creation of Grand Canyon National Park in 1919 when the Kolb family signed the first of many ten-year concession agreements.
 During the twenties, tourism grew exponentially allowing all businesses to prosper.

 The Great Depression caused a significant business downfall.
 However, Emery blamed the decline of his business on new park regulations.
 One regulation passed in 1932 stated that any public advertising or soliciting was strictly prohibited.
 When Emery received the memo from the superintendent, he immediately scribbled back declaring his dissatisfaction with this regulation and that this would be detrimental to the Kolbs' business.
 The foundation of their 44 year contentious relationship was set.